 If you’re a smoker in self isolation then there’s no better time to quit the habit.
-We know that the risks of suffering a lung illness as a result of the Covid-19 virus are higher if you smoke.
-But if you quit now your lung defences will begin to heal and you’ll have a better chance of fighting off the virus.
+We know that smoking can make the symptoms of #COVID-19 worse.
+However if you quit now your lung defences will begin to heal and you’ll have a better chance of fighting off the virus.

 No matter how long you’ve smoked, from the moment you quit smoking, your body starts to heal itself.